Find den danske udgave her.

 - Print a few sheets out of the ones I have made and practice on the easy hearts.
-Or practice on parchment paper/baking paper before using the nice paper.
+Or practice on parchment paper/baking paper before using your quality paper.

 - Start to pleat/braid from the inside out.

-- Be patient – the more complicated, or those with many “tabs/fingers” can be quite tricky.
+- Be patient – the more complicated hearts or those with many “tabs/fingers” can be pretty tricky.

-- If you want nice straight lines use a ruler and a scalpel instead of a scissor.
+- Use a ruler and a scalpel instead of a scissor if you want nice straight lines.

-- You can enlarge or reduce templates, by using Adobe Reader and set your print size, or resize using a copy machine.
+- You can enlarge or reduce templates using Adobe Reader and set your print size or resize using a copy machine.

-- You can decorate your heart with ribbons, glitter, stamps, stickers, washi tape … yes everything your heart desires 😉
+- You can decorate your heart with ribbons, glitter, stamps, stickers, washi tape … yes, everything your ❤ desires.

 All the photos are hyperlinks – so choose a template and go straight to the pdf.